No Data State

 Alert behavior

-• Missing data is treated the same as a breached alert condition
+- The system treats missing data the same as a breached alert condition.

 Things to consider

-• Use it when data availability is as important as the metric value itself
+- Select it when data availability matters as much as metric values.

 Keep last state

-Use Keep last state when short or intermittent gaps in data are common and not meaningful.
+Select Keep last state when short or intermittent gaps in data is common and not meaningful.

 This option prevents alert state changes caused by brief interruptions in data ingestion.